fpretto/interpretable_and_fair_ml/README.md

 This repo aims to present different techniques for approaching model interpretation and fairness in Machine Learning black-box models.

-Most of the *model interpretation* techniques were taken from this highly recommendable book from Christoph Molnar:
-**Interpretable Machine Learning -** ***A Guide for Making Black Box Models Explainable***. (https://christophm.github.io/interpretable-ml-book/)

-For model *fairness assessment*, a practical guide can be found in this blog post:
+An explanation of model interpretability techniques can be found in this post: https://medium.com/@fabricio.pretto.c/uncovering-the-magic-interpreting-machine-learning-black-box-models-3154fb8ed01a)
-**FairML: Auditing Black-Box Predictive Models** (https://blog.fastforwardlabs.com/2017/03/09/fairml-auditing-black-box-predictive-models.html)

-**Techniques used:**
+**Techniques covered:**
 - **Model Interpretation**
   - Global Importance
     1. Feature Importance (evaluated by the XGBoost model and by SHAP)